Acadia National Park: Settlement

 The first French missionary colony in America was established on Mount Desert Island in 1613.
 The colony was destroyed a short time later by an armed vessel from the Colony of Virginia as the first act of overt warfare in the long struggle leading to the French and Indian Wars.
-The island was granted to Antoine de la Mothe Cadillac by Louis XIV of France in 1688, but ceded to England in 1713.
-Massachusetts governor Sir Francis Bernard, 1st Baronet assumed control of the island in 1760.
+The island was granted to Antoine de la Mothe Cadillac by King Louis XIV in 1688, but ceded to Great Britain in 1713 as part of the Peace of Utrecht.
+Massachusetts governor Sir Francis Bernard, 1st Baronet, assumed control of the island in 1760.
 In 1790, Massachusetts granted the eastern half of the island to Cadillac's granddaughter, Mme. de Gregoire, while Bernard's son John retained ownership of the western half.
 The first record of summer visitors vacationing on the island was in 1855, and steamboat service from Boston was inaugurated in 1868.
 The Green Mountain Cog Railway was built from the shore of Eagle Lake to the summit of Cadillac Mountain in 1888.
 In 1901, the Maine Legislature granted Hancock County a charter to acquire and hold land on the island in the public interest.
 The first land was donated by Mrs. Eliza Homans of Boston in 1908, and 5,000 acre had been acquired by 1914.

 Rusticators

 Artists and journalists had revealed and popularized the island in the mid-1800s.
 Painters came from the Hudson River School, including Thomas Cole and Frederic Church, inspiring patrons and friends to visit.
 The term rusticator was used to describe these early visitors who stayed in the homes of local fishermen and farmers for modest fees.
+In 1867, Clara Barnes Martin published the popular guidebook, Mount Desert on the Coast of Maine.
 The accommodations soon became insufficient for the increasing amount of summer visitors, and by 1880, thirty hotels were operating on the island.
 Tourism was becoming the major industry.